 How can genes cause cancer?

 A structure called the nucleus is present inside every cell of the body.
-It is the control center of the cell.
-Within the nucleus are 23 pairs of chromosomes comprising genes.
+It controls the cell.
+Within the nucleus, there are 23 pairs of chromosomes which comprise genes.
 Genes are the coded messages that instruct the cell on how to behave.

 All types of cancer are developed because of a fault or a mutation in one or more genes in a cell.
 In most cases, a gene becomes cancerous if it has 6 or more faults.
 The cell might stop functioning properly due to these faults.
 It might become cancerous and divide uncontrollably.